-At this time, funeral services will be limited to immediate family only.
-Some clergy have indicated they will officiate at graveside services only.
-We will update you with the current information we have at the arrangement conference, as this is a rapidly changing situation.
+Additionally, some clergy have indicated they will officiate at graveside services only, and limit attendance to immediate family.
+We will update you with the most current information we have at the arrangement conference, as this is a rapidly changing situation.

 We offer streaming services, at no additional charge, so that all extended family, friends and colleagues may share in this special memorial of your loved one.